 For example, open banking makes it easier for you to switch banks when you want to.
 Or to see all of your accounts in one place.
 Or to make payments using a new app or website.

 Open banking has enabled new services, like Cardeo, to exist.
 Cardeo uses open banking to bring your credit card data securely into the app.
-Here we can analyse your transactions and advise you how best to pay off your balances, to save on interest and fees.
-We can help you set targets, and make payments on your behalf to save you having to remember.
+Here we can analyse your transactions and advise you how best to pay off your balances, to save you money on interest and fees.
+We can help you set targets, and make payments to your cards on your behalf, making managing your credit cards easier.

 Open banking is a highly secure way to access data.
 We require your permission to use open banking and you can remove your consent at any time.
 Your data is encrypted and login details kept hidden.